Senior Resources » 10 Fun Christmas Activities to Do with Grandkids

 Advertisement.

-4. Visit Santa
+4. Visit Santa!

 If your grandkids are on the younger side, then take a trip to see Santa Claus.
 Many malls and festive events have Santa appearances where kids can share their Christmas wishes and take photos.
 Christmas is even more special when kids believe in Santa.
 They won’t stay little forever, so make the most of every holiday where they are!

-5. Seeing Christmas Lights
+5. See Christmas lights.

 christmas lights

-6. Storytime
+6. Storytime!

 Advertisement.

-7. Decorate Gingerbread Houses
+7. Decorate gingerbread houses.

-10. DIY Christmas Gifts
+10. DIY some Christmas gifts!

 Advertisement.

-Popular Articles About Christmas, and Grandparenting
+Popular Articles About Activities & Entertaining Grandchildren, and Christmas

 Author(s):